-BTV-8 is present in France with 650 new positive animals reported in 2017 (as at 25th May), across 92/96 mainland départements.
-France has also reported more than 50 cases of BTV-4 in Haute Savoie, Ain and Saone et Loire regions.
+BTV-8 and BTV-4 are present in France, with ten new cases of BTV-8 reported between October and December 2018.
+No new cases of either strain have been reported in France in 2019, but cases of BTV-8 have been reported in Germany and Belgium.
 Currently, APHA considers the risk to the UK to be low.
 EPIC scientists are working with APHA to investigate the potential for BTV spread in Scotland.

 Bluetongue virus (BTV) is carried by midges (Culicoides spp) and principally affects sheep.
 Cattle can also be infected but often remain largely asymptomatic.

-BTV-8 is present in France with 650 new positive animals reported in 2017 (as at 25th May), across 92/96 mainland départements.
-Disease has been identified in the Seine Maritime département at a location within 150km of the UK mainland.
+BTV-8 is present in France and disease has been identified in the Seine Maritime département at a location within 150km of the UK mainland.
 Potentially this infected premises brings the coast of Sussex and Kent within a restricted zone.
 The UK will apply for a derogation from Article 8 of the Directive (2000/75/EEC) such that no zone will be necessary.
 BTV-4 was identified in mainland France in early 2017 the likely source of disease is presumed to be imported animals from Corsica.
 A BTV-4 / BTV-8 restriction zone has been put in place across the whole of mainland France.
 APHA will continue to monitor climatic conditions which influence vector spread.
 The UK has published a disease control strategy for Bluetongue focusing on industry-led voluntary vaccination.

 In December 2018 Bluetongue virus was detected in 2 separate consignments of cattle imported into Yorkshire and 1 consignment of cattle imported into Northern Ireland from France following the routine post import testing regime.